yi-jun-mail/nodejs-socialfeed-starter/README.md

 #### Optional

+- [ ] User can sign in and connect to Facebook using `passport`.
+- [ ] User can view Facebook entries in the timeline
+- [ ] User can view "compose", "like", "unlike", "reply" and "share" Facebook entries
+- [ ] User can "compose", "like", "unlike", "reply" and "share" to Facebook
 - [ ] The signed in user will be persisted across server restarts
 - [ ] When composing, user can select to which networks to post.
-- [ ] User can click a post and view it on a separate page with controls to share, like, and reply.
+- [ ] User can click an entry and view it on a separate page with controls to share, like, and reply.
 - [ ] User should be able to unshare their posts.
 - [ ] User should be able to delete their posts.
 - [ ] Replies should be prefixed with the username and link to the conversation thread.